 The government has earmarked about 80% of the supplemental’s appropriation for the domestic response.
 The remainder is for the international response, with most of that portion going to crucial United States Agency for International Development programs to shore up COVID-19 responses in less developed parts of the world.
 About $264 million will go to the U.S. Department of State’s efforts to support U.S. consular operations and emergency evacuations across the globe.

-The supplemental’s domestic appropriation includes several major funding buckets:
+The supplemental bill’s domestic appropriation includes several major funding buckets:

 - $3.4 Billion for the Department of Health and Human Services’ Public Health and Social Services Emergency Fund.
 This allocation covers funding for the development of vaccines, treatments, and diagnostic tests for COVID-19.
 It also includes health care center grants, which aim to improve medical care for geographically isolated or vulnerable populations.